 You may purchase, exchange or redeem Fund shares on any day that the New York Stock Exchange ("NYSE") is open for trading, subject to certain restrictions.
-Purchases and redemptions may be made by mailing an application or redemption request to PENN Capital Funds Trust, c/o U.S. Bancorp Fund Services, LLC, P.O.
+Purchases and redemptions may be made by mailing an application or redemption request to PENN Capital Funds Trust, c/o U.S. Bank Global Fund Services, P.O.
 Box 701, Milwaukee, WI 53201-0701, by wire, or by calling 1-844-302-PENN (7366).
 You also may visit the Fund's website at www.penncapitalfunds.com to access your mutual fund account information and request transactions including subsequent purchases, redemptions and exchanges.
 Investors who wish to purchase or redeem shares through a broker-dealer or other financial intermediary should contact the intermediary regarding any fees charged directly by the intermediary and the hours during which orders to purchase or redeem shares may be placed.

-The Fund's distributions generally are taxable to you as ordinary income, capital gains, or some combination of both, unless you are investing through a tax-advantaged arrangement, such as a 401(k) plan or an individual retirement account, in which case your distributions may be taxed as ordinary income when withdrawn from the tax-advantaged account.
+The Fund's distributions generally are taxable to you as ordinary income, capital gains, or some combination of both, unless you are investing through a tax-advantaged account, such as a 401(k) plan or an individual retirement account, in which case your distributions may be taxed as ordinary income when withdrawn from such account.

 If you purchase Fund shares through a broker-dealer or other financial intermediary (such as a bank or fund supermarket), the Fund and/or its related companies may pay the intermediary for the sale of Fund shares and/or related services.
-These payments may create a conflict of interest by influencing the broker-dealer or other financial intermediary and your salesperson to recommend the Fund over another investment.
-Ask your salesperson or visit your financial intermediary's website for more information.
+These payments may create a conflict of interest by influencing the broker-dealer or other financial intermediary and your salesperson to recommend the Fund over another investment. your financial intermediary's website for more information.
+Ask your salesperson or visit